javalin/javalin-test/README.md

-# Javalin Testing Client

-Utility to write Acceptance Tests for the [Javalin](https://github.com/tipsy/javalin) Web Framework.

-This tool is used in your tests to launch a short-lived Javalin server, with which you can add your request handlers and run your tests.
-An http client wrapper is included, but you are free to use whatever client you like.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+# Javalin Test - An Acceptance Testing tool for the Javalin Web Framework

+javalin-test  is a tool that will launch a short-lived javalin server in your tests.
+From here, you can register your request handlers, and use the built-in http client to test your request handlers.

 ## Install